Class of scalable parallel and vectorizable pseudorandom number generators based on non-cryptographic RSA exponentiation ciphers: Pseudorandom skips

 Note that if the skip sequence uniformly and \textit{randomly} (not pseudorandomly) samples $\mathbb{Z}_n$, then the sequence of messages $m_k$ forms a uniform random sequence on $\mathbb{Z}_n$.
 Each message is, in effect, a one-time pad encryption of the previous message.\cite{Schneier1994} We will approximate this by choosing the skips $s_k$ pseudorandomly.

 In encryption it is essential to avoid \textit{cribs}, i.e. messages that result in easily decoded ciphertexts.
 For example, the messages $m=0,1,n-1$ are cribs for all allowed exponents $e$ since $m^e \thinspace\textrm{mod}\thinspace n = 0,1,n-1$, respectively.
-RSA-based cryptographic applications often use encryption exponents as small as $e=3,5$ for efficiency.\cite{FergusonSchneierKohno2010} Messages with $m^e < n$ and $(n-m)^e < n$ result in trivially decodable ciphertexts, so exponents $e < \log_2 n$ result in additional cribs.
+RSA-based cryptographic applications often use encryption exponents as small as $e=3$ or $5$ for efficiency.\cite{FergusonSchneierKohno2010} Messages with $m^e < n$ and $(n-m)^e < n$ result in trivially decodable ciphertexts, so exponents $e < \log_2 n$ result in additional cribs.
 In cryptographic applications, messages are randomly padded\cite{Schneier1994, FergusonSchneierKohno2010} to avoid cribs.
 For our purposes, it is not necessary to eliminate cribs, since they would appear in any long random sequence of messages, but rather to prevent correlated sequences of cribs.
 Our goal is to select a simple skip pattern that ensures a uniform sampling of the set of all messages, avoids correlated cribs, is computationally fast, has a long period, and allows the use of small encryption exponents.

 The simplest skip sequence that uniformly samples $\mathbb{Z}_n$ is the unit skip, i.e. $s_k = 1$ for all $k$.
 Encryption of this sequence gives a block cipher operating in counter mode which is used in some cryptographically secure pseudorandom number generators.\cite{Schneier1994,FergusonSchneierKohno2010} The message sequence is $m_k=(m_0 + k) \thinspace\textrm{mod}\thinspace n$, with period $P=n$.
-In spite of the cribs near $m=0$ and $n$, pseudorandom sequences derived from a unit skip empirically pass the U01 battery of statistical correlations tests\cite{U01Test} for exponents $e \geq 9$.
-A constant skip $s_k = b$ with $1<b<n-1$, can eliminate sequential cribs. but the pattern produced by constant skips is not substantially better than the unit skip pattern since
+Except for the cribs near $m=0$ and $n$, pseudorandom sequences derived from a unit skip empirically pass the U01 battery of statistical correlations tests\cite{U01Test} for exponents $e \geq 9$.
+A constant skip $s_k = b$ with $1<b<n-1$, can eliminate sequential cribs. but the pattern produced by constant skips should not be substantially better than the unit skip pattern since

 is just a constant multiplier permutation of the unit skip sequence.

 We choose a skip sequence produced by a prime number linear congruential pseudorandom number generator:\cite{knuth,lecuyer1988,LecuyerBlouinCouture1993,SezginSezgin2013}